 This is perhaps the oldest style of red bitters, as its base uses wine rather than a spirit and it’s still flavored with natural carmine, the bright-red pigment obtained from the cochineal species of insect.
 Cappelletti offers a great dimension of sweet, bitter, citrus and herbal notes with vinous texture and a drying finish,” says Eric Seed, the principal and owner of Haus Alpenz, which importers the product.

-How to drink it: In a Bicyclette, with white wine, a splash of soda and a slice of citrus, or in a drier, less sweet Negroni variant.
+How to drink it: In a Bicyclette, or Bicicletta, with white wine, a splash of soda and a slice of citrus, or in a drier, less sweet Negroni variant.

 New to the market this summer, this latest innovation from the Italian company is inspired by a recipe that dates back to 1872.
 “Three rare botanicals [Italian artemisia, African caluma and Angostura bark] deliver a unique richness and complexity through different dimensions of bitterness,” says global Martini ambassador Robert Mariani.
 It’s also rested in the same Tino cask used for Riserva Speciale Vermouth di Torino.